 You may find one or a number of reasons to consider investing with a different provider.
-RIC active provider products include professional money management, flexible payment options, quality service at reasonable cost and no surrender fees.
-Inactive providers do not always agree to give their investors the same products and services.
+Some providers do not always agree to give their investors the same products and services that are offered by RIC providers.
 You may decide to make an exchange if…

-First, review the following list of product benefits offered by RIC’s 403b active providers.
-RIC active providers have new and competitive products and services that include:
+First, review the following list of product benefits offered by RIC’s 403b providers.
+RIC providers have competitive products and services that typically include:

 Second, review your annuity policy or call your inactive provider and request information listed on the Policy Review Data Sheet PDF.
 Provider contact information may be found on your account statement.